North Cove Nature Reserve

 About the reserve

-Parking on the road, the reserve is a short walk over the railway line and into a quiet world of grazing marsh, wet woodland, pools and dykes that in summer fizz with dragonflies.
-Watch out for characteristic marsh plants like ragged-robin and yellow rattle (so named because the dried seeds rattle in their pods) along with the nationally scarce marsh fern, which is thriving here.
+Parking at the Wadehall Lane car park, the reserve is a short walk over the railway line and into a quiet world of wet woodland, pools and dykes that in summer fizz with dragonflies.
+Watch out for characteristic marsh plants like Ragged-Robin and Yellow Rattle (so named because the dried seeds rattle in their pods) along with the nationally scarce Marsh Fern, which is thriving here.

-But as well as woodcock, who can be seen zig-zagging between the trees, the woodland is also now a sanctuary for warbler, siskin, redpoll and all three types of woodpecker.
-The patient and the lucky may also glimpse sparrowhawks hunting in dense cover - flying on razor-like wings with their brown-barred chests almost touching the ground.
+But as well as Woodcock, who can be seen zig-zagging between the trees, the woodland is also now a sanctuary for warbler, Marsh Tit, Siskin, Redpoll and woodpecker.
+The patient and the lucky may also glimpse Sparrowhawk hunting in dense cover - flying on razor-like wings with their brown-barred chests almost touching the ground.
 Hobbies often nest at the reserve and can be seen in late summer flying over the reserve with their young.